 The energy conservation condition \eqref{eq:en_e} and the acceleration equation \eqref{eq:accel_e} calculated at this asymptotic state give

-and with the constant energy conservation condition and the vanishing acceleration equation one can conclude that this critical point corresponds to the de Sitter state.
+and with the constant energy conservation condition and the vanishing acceleration equation, we conclude that this critical point corresponds to the de Sitter state.

-We have to be aware that if the de Sitter state is reached asymptotically, then the model might not be non-singular automatically.
+We must be aware that if the de Sitter state is reached asymptotically, the model might not be automatically non-singular.
 The scalar curvature invariants would be finite in this case, but a parallelly propagated singularity could be present \cite{Yoshida:2018ndv,Nomura:2021lzz}.
-Using the invariant centre manifold of dynamics in vicinity of the de Sitter state we find
+Using the invariant centre manifold of the dynamics in the vicinity of the de Sitter state, we find

-and this quantity at the de Sitter state represented topological saddle--node bifurcation point in the limit $\tilde{a}\to0$ diverges to infinity.
+and this quantity diverges to infinity as $\tilde{a}\to0$ at the de Sitter state represented by the topological saddle-node bifurcation point.